-So, you want to get into fishing, but some of your buddies have told you how many hundreds of dollars they have spent on rods and reels and all this tackle that they are buying every month.
-OR, you have never really known about fishing and it just seems like something you want to try out with your friends, or family, or just by yourself, but you really dont know how much it costs to be able to go.
+So, you want to get into fishing, but you don’t want to sacrifice a lot of money to do so after hearing that some of your buddies spend hundreds (or thousands) of dollars on fishing gear.
+Or, you have never really known about fishing and it just seems like something you want to try out with your friends, or family, or just by yourself, but you really don’t know how much it costs to be able to go.

-Everyone who has gotten into fishing has either done so by having their parents take them out the first time, or their friends ask them to go out and they have an extra rod and reel that they can use, so when it comes time to gear up yourself, you have no idea how much it will actually be to get started.
-Do I really have to spend a ton of money on something I want to try, or can I do it for a good price and if I like it get into it.
+Most people who have got into fishing has either done so by having their parents take them out the first time, or their friends ask them to go out and they have an extra rod and reel that they can use.When it comes time to gear up yourself, you have no idea how much it will actually be to get started.
+Do you really have to spend a ton of money on something fishing just to try it, or can you do it on the cheap?

-If you have gone out with your buddies and really love to fish and want to get a rod that will last you awhile and is pretty versatile, you can pick up a great rod for $60 to $100 bucks, and it is going to stand the test of time.
-Check out our recommended gear section HERE for this type of stuff.
+If you have gone out with your buddies and really love to fish and want to get a rod that will last you a while and is pretty versatile, you can pick up a great rod for $60 to $100 bucks, and it is going to stand the test of time.

-There is some basics to tackle that you are going to need, and you really wont be able to fish without because they a staple for actually catching fish.
+There is some basics to tackle that you are going to need, and you really won’t be able to fish without because they are a staple for actually catching fish.
 Those things are going to be:

 - Hooks: What actually “hooks” and catches the fish, and keeps it on your line.